Classroom Web Resources

 - Establish a school‐wide program for students who turn 17, to get a birthday card with a voter registration card.
 Encourage them to fill it out quickly by offering an incentive such as extra credit, a homework pass, etc.

 - Develop public policy Divide the class into small groups.
 Ask each group to create a list of 5 public policy questions.
-Have students contact Oregon’s political parties (you can find contact information from the Teacher’s Guide here) to learn if your questions are addressed by state parties’ political platforms.
+Have students contact Oregon’s political parties to learn if your questions are addressed by state parties’ political platforms.
 Or compare and contrast the position of Oregon’s political parties on 5 issues.

 - Ask students to create a new political party.
 Have them write a party platform focusing on issues they believe to be important.
 Encourage them to design a logo and slogan for their party.
 What strategies would their party adopt to encourage young people to register with their party?